 Bishop's Crook Brewery

-The Bishop's Crook Brewery was founded in December 2012.
-There then commenced a period of consolidation with much test brewing, and their next landmark came in November 2013 when they were granted a licence by HMRC to commercially brew their beers.
+The Bishop's Crook Brewery was founded in December 2012, and was located in Penwortham.
+Initially there was a period of consolidation with much test brewing, and their next landmark came in November 2013 when they were granted a licence by HMRC to commercially brew their beers.
 Exactly one year later, in November 2014 they became members of SIBA, the Society of Independent Brewers.

 The beers produced in their first incarnation (2013-2017) included:-

 Initiate (4%) - A golden ale with strong citrus and tropical fruit flavours.

 The Withy Way (3.8%) - A light pale ale with floral, citrus and tropical flavours.

 Lancashire's Invaders (4.2%) - A refreshing amber coloured ale, well hopped and providing a burst of grapefruit, lemon and pine.

 Ah Fuggit (4%) - A copper coloured ale brewed with traditional English hops and with a citrus twist.